falldamagestudio/UE-Jenkins-BuildSystem/README.md

 In our case - team of 50 developers, a couple of CI jobs run on every commit, a couple of manually-triggered jobs - the system costs $20/day during weekends and $70/day during workdays.
 This adds up to $1700/month.

 There are some cost cutting measures that you can do on GCP with this build system:
-- Make sure to use Dynamic VMs or self-hosted agents.
-Otherwise the CPU, RAM & OS license rental costs will explode.
 - Being careful with disk sizes (do you really need X GB for job Y?) and disk type (`pd-ssd` vs `pd-balanced`) reduces the disk rental costs.
 - Being careful with CPUs for jobs (do you really need X cores for job Y?) reduces the CPU & Windows license costs, but may increase build times.